Willie Calhoun Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- White Sox pitchers combine to surrender 85 total home runs at a rate of 1.4 per game (second-most in the league).
+- The White Sox allow the second-most home runs in baseball (86 total, 1.4 per game).

-- Giolito gets the start for the White Sox, his 13th of the season.
-He is 4-4 with a 4.08 ERA and 69 strikeouts in 68 1/3 innings pitched.
+- Clevinger (3-3) takes the mound for the White Sox in his 11th start of the season.
+He's put together a 4.13 ERA in 52 1/3 innings pitched, with 46 strikeouts.

-- In his most recent outing on Wednesday against the Los Angeles Angels, the right-hander threw five innings, giving up three earned runs while surrendering four hits.
+- His last appearance came on Saturday against the Detroit Tigers, when the right-hander threw five scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.